Get the Facts

 What is the Human Papillomavirus (HPV)?

 The Human Papillomavirus (HPV) is a common sexually transmitted infection.
-HPV infections are so common that nearly ALL men and women will get at least one type of HPV at some point in their lives.
+HPV infections are so common that nearly ALL men and women will get HPV at some point in their lives.
 Nearly 80 million Americans are currently infected with some type of HPV.
 About 14 million Americans, including teens, become infected each year.
+Eight in ten New Yorkers will get HPV in their lifetime and may not even know it.

 HPV is spread through intimate skin-to-skin contact (vaginal, anal and oral sex).
 It can be spread when an infected individual has no signs or symptoms of the virus.

-There are many different types of HPV – some types can cause health problems, including genital warts and cancers (cervical, vaginal, vulvar, throat, penile, anal).
+There are many different types of HPV – some types can cause health problems, including genital warts and six different types of cancers.
 HPV often goes away on its own, but if it does not, it can lead to cancer in men and women.
 For women, this means cervical, vaginal, vulvar, anal and oropharyngeal (mouth and throat) cancers.
 For men, this means penile, anal and oropharyngeal (mouth and throat) cancers.

 What is the HPV Vaccine?

 The HPV vaccine is cancer prevention.
 It is designed to prevent infection and is targeted towards the specific types of HPV that can lead to precancers, cancers, and genital warts.
-It is administered as a series of two-doses.
-The second dose should be given 6-12 months after the first dose.
-The HPV vaccination can prevent more than 90% of HPV-related cancers from ever developing.
+The HPV vaccine:

 Did You Know…?